jguih/odin-html-practice/README.md

 # odin-projects
-A repository for all The Odin Project projects!
+A repository for learning HTML by The Odin Project!
-Hello Odin!